0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/vpn-server.md

 ### The First Boot

 Grab a cup of coffee since the first boot will be slower then what you are used to.
-This is due to the certificate that we need to generate for OpenVPN.
+This is due to the certificate that we need to generate for VPN.
 Since at boot time there isn't much going on in the system, this process can take around 12 min, depending on the instance type.
 But not to worry; this only happens when the certificate is not found in the system.

 ### Connect to the server

 Once the instance is up and running, get its IP and connect to the instance over SSH using the selected key at deployment time.
 **Note**: SSH access is restricted to the public and to the root user.
-You will need to allow your specific system access by adding an inbound rule to the Security group used by the OpenVPN EC2 instance.
-You can then access the OpenVPN server using the EC2 key pair and login as *ec2-user*.
+You will need to allow your specific system access by adding an inbound rule to the Security group used by the VPN EC2 instance.
+You can then access the VPN server using the EC2 key pair and login as *ec2-user*.

 # 👷‍♂️ User Management